japaric/no-std-async-experiments-2/README.md

   the allocator will be exclusively used in `#[idle]` we don't need any form of mutex to protect it -- `#[idle]` effectively owns the allocator.

-(There's an hypothetical third reason: hyper-tuning the allocator; this will be explored later on)
+(There's an hypothetical third reason: the possibility of hyper-tuning the allocator; this will be explored later on)

 (\*) Or least make dynamic allocation in tasks opt-in.
-We can give tasks a resource-locked [TLSF] allocator; this gives them the ability to `alloc` and `dealloc` (but not `realloc`) in bounded constant time regardless of the size of the allocation.
+We can give tasks a resource-locked [TLSF] allocator; this gives them the ability to `alloc` and `dealloc` (but *not* `realloc`) in bounded constant time regardless of the size of the allocation.

 [TLSF]: https://github.com/japaric/tlsf